resource-watch/slate/source/includes/internal/_layer.md

 This endpoints updates the `env` value of all layers associated with the given dataset id.
 It's only available to other microservices, and cannot be called directly by an API user.
 Its currently used when a dataset's `env` value is updated.

 The update process is not atomic.
+A successful request will return a 204 `No content` response.

 #### Errors for updating the env for all layers for a dataset